 This procedure is used by an MME to request the eNodeB to report where the UE is currently located when the target UE is in ECM-CONNECTED state.
 The need for the eNodeB to continue reporting ceases when the UE transitions to ECM-IDLE.
 This procedure may be used for services that require accurate cell identification (e.g. for emergency services, lawful intercept, charging).
-When Dual Connectivity is activated, the report includes the Cell IDs of both the Primary cell in the Master RAN node and the Primary cell in the Secondary RAN node.